fredericaltorres/fMicroService/README.md

 ### The Rest Api
 A .NET Core REST API will implement the HTTP POST to received the donations.
-Multiple instances of the API process will be executed in a Docker containers behind a load balancer provisioned using Azure Kubernetes cluster.
+Multiple instances of the API process will be deployed and executed as a Docker container behind a load balancer provisioned using Azure Kubernetes cluster.
 When a donation is received, it is
 - Validated
 - Pushed to an Azure Queue
 - For every 500 donations received, the endpoint send to an Azure Service Bus channel (Publisher/Subscribers) a message containing performance information.